How to start from Zero and begin your journey to Hero.

 Abandon the 'I want it now' approach and you just might find that EverQuest is a fun and enjoyable past time, that you will want to keep playing (or may find yourself coming back to after testing the green pastures of other games that were not actually greener, after all)!

-1) FREE TO PLAY : Before you get rolling, you should understand the differences between Free to Play (aka F2P) and All Access (paid subscription).
+1) FREE TO PLAY: Before you get rolling, you should understand the differences between Free to Play (aka F2P or FTP) and All Access (paid subscription).

 You can absolutely 100% play EverQuest for FREE.